What is an online store?

 An online store is an ecommerce website or app where buyers can see a catalog of products or services and electronically purchase them.

-A typical representation of an online store is a retail business that also displays and sells its products on a website.
+A typical representation of an online store is a brick-and-mortar retail business that also displays and sells its products on a website.
 Customers can browse through merchandise and see options, such as color and size, at both the physical location and online.
 However, some online shops operate without a physical store.

 An online store is a website or app where buyers can see a catalog of products or services and make electronic purchases.